 Law of diminishing returns

 On an infinite planet, our current debt-based growth-dependent economy would actually be a good idea because it enables very rapid growth and development.
-The basic idea is that you can borrow a lot of money now in order to improve your productive capacity and then use this increased productive capacity to easily pay off your debt in the future.
+The basic idea is that you can borrow a lot of money now in order to improve your productive capacity and then use this increased productive capacity to easily pay off your debt in the future (with enough interest to encourage others to loan you the money in the first place).
 This sounds very nice and all, but there are two fundamental assumptions made in this model that are now being violated to ever-increasing degrees.

 The first of these assumptions is that the raw materials used to fuel this increased production will forever be cheap and abundant.
-And as we have seen in the previous two pages, this assumption is becoming falser by the day.
+As we have seen in the previous two pages, this assumption is becoming falser by the day.
 The second assumption is that the debt society takes on today will be able to greatly increase our productive capacity in the future.
-And, as will be further discussed on this page, this particular assumption is also growing falser by the day.
+As will be further discussed on this page, this particular assumption is also growing falser by the day.

 The reason for the failure of this assumption is called the law of diminishing returns.
 This law basically states that initial investments will yield great returns, but the returns on further investments will gradually diminish.
 Three real-world examples of this phenomenon are shown below where it is clear that increased healthcare spending, per-capita consumption and planetary resource usage grants ever decreasing returns in terms of life expectancy, life satisfaction and happy life years.